Mike-Honey/sars-cov-2-genomes/README.md

 Filter recent gisaid data by Continent/Country/Location and by Lineage, date range etc.

 Select any mutation from the AA Substitutions to chart the frequency of sequences with that mutation by location (state/province/region etc), over time.
+Top 5 locations (by sample volume) shown.

 Bottom grey chart shows the sample size for all Lineages.